How to Use Bay Leaves to Treat Diabetes

-The increase in diabetes prevalence is concerning, which is why experts want to figure out how to reduce its prevalence.
+The figures of those suffering keep increasing, as does the worry about how to reduce it.
 According to the World Health Organization (WHO), 422 million adults worldwide had diabetes in 2014.
-That is, 1 in 11 people suffered from it.
+That’s 1 in 11 people.

 In 2015, 30.3 million people suffered from the disease in the United States alone, according to the American Diabetes Association.
 This figure represents 9.4% of the population.
 That same year, diabetes was the seventh leading cause of death in the United States.

 The key to this disease is prevention and control.
-Maintaining a healthy diet, exercising, and avoiding tobacco may reduce your risk of the disease.
-However, there are also natural remedies to help treat diabetes, including bay leaves.
+Maintaining a healthy diet, exercising, and avoiding ultra-processed foods, tobacco, and alcohol will help to reduce your risk of the disease.
+However, it’s also essential to get regular checkups with your doctor.